 Which wines and cheese pair best together?

-No foodie topic is more open to debate, disagreement, and subjectivity than cheese and wine pairing.
-Local cuisine, different cultures, and personal preferences make what seem perfectly acceptable wine and food combinations to some, appear utterly awful to others.
+No foodie topic is more open to debate, disagreement, and subjectivity than “correct” cheese and wine pairing.
+Local cuisine, different cultures, and personal preferences make what seem perfectly acceptable wine and food combinations to some appear utterly awful to others.
 Our own feelings on this subject are almost schizophrenic; personal experience tells us that it is, above all, a complex and very subjective affair.
-Not to mention that everyone’s palate is unique, yet it is also a gastronomic endeavor littered with well-worn myths – the notion that fine red wine and cheese are a marriage made in heaven is not born out by experience.
+Not to mention that everyone’s palate is unique, yet it is also a gastronomic endeavor littered with well-worn myths.
+The notion that fine red wine and cheese are a marriage made in heaven is not born out by experience.
 Or common sense.

-Fresh cheeses aren’t going to win any awards for color diversity; the majority of fresh cheeses are pale-colored, owing to the young age of the milk used.
-Yet they are among the most popular in the world, due to their soft texture and creamy flavors.
+Fresh cheeses aren’t going to win any awards for color diversity; most fresh cheeses are pale-colored, owing to the young age of the milk used.
+Yet they are among the most popular in the world due to their soft texture and creamy flavors.
 Some of the most famous types of fresh cheese include Mozzarella, Mascarpone, Ricotta, Feta, Halloumi, and the same-named Queso Fresco.
-They are lovely, simple additions to salads and bread dishes from Provence, Greece, and Tuscany.
-We have found that fresh cheeses suit light and crisp white wines – oaked wines tend to overwhelm the simple, delightful flavors.
-So try a young Bordeaux Blanc, such as Graves, or a very young, fresh and light red Bordeaux or Beaujolais.
-Rose from Provence is another surefire hit.
-The secret is to ensure that nothing clashes, preserving the flavor and freshness of both the cheese and the wine.
+They are lovely, simple additions to salads and bread dishes from sun-kissed locations like Provence, Greece, and Tuscany.
+We have found that fresh cheeses suit light and crisp white wines.
+Oaked wines tend to overwhelm the straightforward, delightful flavors of fresh cheese.
+So try a young Graves Blanc, a lemony Assyrtiko, a zippy Albariño, or a fresh and light red like Beaujolais or Valpolicella.
+Rosé from Provence is another surefire hit.
+The secret is to ensure that nothing clashes or dominates, preserving the flavor and freshness of both the cheese and the wine.

-The connoisseur’s favorite, blue cheeses are made in a way that sounds very unappealing to many.
+Many a cheese connoisseur’s favorite, blue cheeses are made in a way that sounds very unappealing to many.
 Essentially, the cheese benefits from the addition of cultures of mold added, the result being a veined cheese with distinctly blue mold running through the final product.
-But trust us, the final cheese is delicious – Roquefort is noted for its distinctly sharp, salty taste and pungent aroma.
-Stilton is another classic blue cheese, served at Christmas with the same inevitability as mince pies and Christmas pudding.
+But trust us, the last cheese is delicious – Roquefort is noted for its distinctly sharp, salty taste and pungent aroma.
+Stilton is another classic blue cheese, served at Christmas with the same certainty as mince pies and Christmas pudding.
 Lesser known but spectacular blue cheeses made in Spain include Cabrales and smoked Gamoneu, both from Asturias.

 But what to pair with these distinctly flavored cheeses?
 Tradition and convention play a large role here: Roquefort is widely credited with being the ideal foil for Sauternes, a sweet wine style from Bordeaux.
 And yes, it does really work!
 It is the sweetness of Sauternes, especially older examples, which really complements the saltiness.
 Another classic pairing is Stilton and port.
 We tend to favor older tawnies in this regard, like Stilton, we find, prefer more oxidative and less fruit-driven port wine styles.

-However, there are options further afield, if you’re a stickler for experimentation.
-Spain and Portugal offer rich rewards; powerfully flavored old oloroso, amontillado, Madeira and other fortified wines work very well with blue cheeses.
+However, there are options further afield if you’re a stickler for experimentation.
+Spain and Portugal offer rich rewards; powerfully flavored old oloroso, amontillado, Madeira, and other fortified wines work very well with blue cheeses.
 Sommeliers have even been known to pair sweet Riesling or Tokaj, for example.
 In Northern Spain, Cabrales is classically paired with natural cider.
 But, as ever, the choice is ultimately yours.